Swiss militia soldiers get historic call up to fight coronavirus

 This radical measure, taken during what is described as an "exceptional" emergency, is the largest military mobilisation in Switzerland since the Second World War.

-“We mustn’t lose any time in fighting the virus,” Defence Minister Viola Amherd told reporters in Bern on March 16.
+“We mustn’t lose any time in fighting the virus,” Defence Minister Viola Amherd told a news conference in Bern on Monday.

 Health, logistics and security